ergoserv/handbook/README.md

 ## License

-These resources are copyright of [ErgoServ](https://www.ergoserv.com).
+These resources are copyrighted by [ErgoServ](https://www.ergoserv.com).
 It is free software and available to distribute under the terms of the [MIT License](http://opensource.org/licenses/MIT).

 ------